SouthPark Mall (Ohio)

 Shopping mall in Strongsville, Ohio, U.S.

 SouthPark Mall is an enclosed shopping mall located in Strongsville, Ohio, United States, a Greater Cleveland suburb.
 Its anchor stores are Dick's House of Sport, Dillard's, JCPenney, Macy's, and a 14-screen Cinemark movie theater.
 Kohl's is also an anchor, though located on the outskirts of the plaza.
-Being one of the largest shopping centers in Ohio at 1,677,272 sqft, SouthPark Mall is also ranked as one of the largest shopping malls in the United States.
+At 1,677,272 sqft, SouthPark Mall is one of the largest shopping centers in Ohio, and is also ranked as one of the largest shopping malls in the United States.
 The mall features over 170 specialty shops and restaurants, and is the largest retail destination in Northern Ohio.